joelparkerhenderson/wordbooks/pages/unknown-unknowns/index.md

 The phrase was popularized by former U.S. Secretary of Defense Donald Rumsfeld during a news briefing in 2002, where he stated: "There are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say, we know there are some things we do not know.
 But there are also unknown unknowns—the ones we don't know we don't know."

-In essence, "unknown unknowns" represent the risks and uncertainties that are not even considered or identified because they fall outside the realm of existing knowledge or awareness.
-They are not part of the known knowns (what we know we know) or the known unknowns (what we know we don't know).

-The concept of "unknown unknowns" highlights the limitations of human understanding and the need to acknowledge the presence of unforeseen risks and factors in decision-making and planning processes.
-It serves as a reminder that no matter how thorough our analysis or preparations, there may always be factors beyond our current knowledge that can impact outcomes.
+The concept of "unknown unknowns" serves as a reminder that no matter how thorough our analysis or preparations, there may always be factors beyond our current knowledge that can impact outcomes.

 In various fields, such as project management, risk assessment, and strategy development, identifying and addressing "unknown unknowns" is challenging but crucial.
 It requires fostering a mindset of humility, curiosity, and openness to uncover potential blind spots and anticipate unanticipated risks.